Accidental Medical Expenses Sample Clauses

 Accidental Medical Expenses.
 In the event of a claim being agreed by the insurer for death, permanent total disablement or permanent disablement under this policy, the insurer agrees to indemnify the insured for medical expenses up to twenty five percent (25%) of the death or permanent total disablement benefit awarded but not beyond the maximum amount payable under this clause stated in the schedule.

 Accidental Medical Expenses.
-If You suffer a Bodily Injury and incur Medically Necessary expenses within twelve (12) consecutive months from the date of the Accident, We will reimburse the expenses incurred (including medical report) per person and per Accident up to the maximum amount as stated in the Schedule of Benefit.
+If You suffer a Bodily Injury and incur Medically Necessary expenses within twelve (12) consecutive months from the date of the Accident, We will reimburse the expenses incurred (including medical report) per person and per Accident up to the maximum amount as stated in the Certificate Schedule.
 The medical and surgical expenses shall be paid to a dentist, Physician or Hospital for treatment of Bodily Injury but excluding the cost of dental treatment unless such treatment is for injury to sound and natural teeth.

 Accidental Medical Expenses.
 You will be covered for actual medical expenses up to maximum limit stated in the Schedule in the event of an injury resulting as a consequence of events covered under insuring clause 1 & 2